vectorgrp/sil-kit/docs/configuration/healthcheck-configuration.rst

 .. _sec:cfg-participant-healthcheck:

-The HealthCheck section of the participant configuration allows to specify soft and hard time limits for the execution of each simulation step.
+In the ``HealthCheck`` section of the participant configuration, it is possible to set soft and hard time limits for the execution of the individual simulation steps.

 Configuration
 ========================================